Sigrid the Haughty

 It is unclear if the figure of Sigrid was a real person.
 Some recent scholars identify her with a documented Polish wife of Eric and perhaps Sweyn mentioned by medieval chroniclers and referred to as 'Świętosława' by some modern historians, but the potential husbands attributed to Sigrid lived over a wide date range and other modern scholars believe Sigrid may be an amalgamation of several historical women.

 Early accounts

-Sigrid appears in the 12th-century saga, Yngvars saga víðförla, which when speaking of Swedish king Eric the Victorious says, "Hann átti Sigríði ina stórráðu ok skildi við hana sakir óhægenda skapsmuna hennar, því at hún var kvenna stríðlyndust um allt þat, er við bar.
-Hann gaf henni Gautland. Þeira sonr var Óláfr svenski."
-(He married Sigrid the Proud and separated from her because of her difficult moods, for she was the most quarrelsome woman there ever was.
-He gave her Gautland.
-Their son was Olaf the Swede.)
+Sigrid appears in the 12th-century saga, Yngvars saga víðförla, which when speaking of Swedish King Eric the Victorious says: